GISMentors/geopython-english/rasters/gdal.rst

 Rasterization of vector data
 ----------------------------

-Next desired operation could be transforamtion from vector data to raster data representation.
+Next desired operation could be transformation from vector data to raster data representation.
 The beginning is similar as in the example
 above: